 As a tutor, you’ll be able to help law school students achieve their goals and reach their full potential.
 Your firsthand experience with the exams will be extremely valuable for those studying and preparing to take the exams.

 Tutoring is also a great way to supplement your income, and it can often be done on a flexible schedule.
 You can usually set your hours and work around your other commitments.

 Many tutors start by working with friends or family members preparing for the bar exam or LSAT.
 Once you have some experience, you may want to consider advertising your services online or through word-of-mouth.

 Starting a blog or niche website is an excellent opportunity for those interested in building an online business.
 It’s one of the most popular online business models because it’s simple, inexpensive, and offers unlimited income potential.

 You could use your legal experience to create a blog or website that focuses on some area of your expertise.
-Your experience will be extremely valuable because competitors who don’t have a legal background would need to spend a lot of money hiring someone to create content for their site.
+Your legal industry experience will be extremely valuable because competitors who don’t have a legal background would need to spend a lot of money hiring someone to create content for their site.
 As a result, you’ll face less competition.

 The key to making money from blogging is to find ways to monetize your site.
 This can be done through advertising, affiliate marketing, or selling products or services.

 The downside to starting a content-based website is that you won’t start making money immediately.
 Most new websites earn very little for the first six months or even longer.
 You’ll need a long-term focus and some patience to put in the work to grow the site before you start seeing the results of your efforts.
 But it’s a great way to make money once things get rolling.